 St. Peter’s Soup Kitchen has been serving the West Side Community of the City of Rochester since 1982, when our program was founded by Father Richard Czierwin, SS.CC.

-We started out as a once a week as a Saturday soup and sandwich program.
-Today we serve a well-balanced lunch to an average 140 people a day, Monday through Friday.
+We started out as a once-a-week Saturday soup and sandwich program.
+Today we serve a well-balanced lunch to an average 120 people a day, Monday through Friday.
 Our guests come from all walks of life; many have troubles with addiction, mental illness, physical illness, lost homes and low wage earnings.
 We are a non-referral agency meaning anyone who walks through our doors is welcome to share in a meal.

 Most food programs in our area require income documentation in order to be served.
 We feel there should be a few programs in the city that are open to all.

-Over the past 35 years, we have been building a strong and connected community and have gained the trust of the people who we serve.
-We have become a pillar in the community and we recognize our unique ability to act as a base to start expanding our programs to address the root causes of the devastating poverty that the majority of our guests experience.
-We started on that path last year when we began St. Peter’s Garden of Love in partnership with Foodlink as well as being a host to Foodlink’s many course offerings aimed at building food security and knowledge.
+Over the past 39 years, we have been building a strong and connected community and have gained the trust of the people we serve.
+We have become a pillar in the community and we recognize our unique ability to act as a center to start expanding our programs to address the root causes of the devastating poverty that the majority of our guests experience.
+We started on that path when we began St. Peter’s Garden of Love in partnership with Foodlink as well as being a host to Foodlink’s many course offerings aimed at building food security and knowledge.